 Why a cystoscopy?

-A cystoscopy allows a doctor to see inside your bladder.
+A cystoscopy allows a doctor to see inside the bladder.
 It is often recommended for people who have blood in their urine.
 It can also be used to find and treat bladder cancer and bladder stones.

 Your preparation for a cystoscopy depends on the type of anaesthetic being used.